emlncvsr/distraction-free/README.md

 2. **Configure the settings**
    - Go to **Profile** -> **Three-line menu** -> **Distraction Free Settings** to enable or disable distractions as needed.

-ðŸŽ‰ **Instagram is now distraction-free, and you can customize the options to your preference!**
+🎉 **Instagram is now distraction-free, and you can customize the options to your preference!**

 ---

-## ðŸ”§ Conclusion
+## 🔧 Conclusion

 With these modified versions, you can now enjoy social media without ads or viral content, with full control over what you want to see.
 Use these tools to save time and create a healthier social media experience!